English Language and Literature

 Students must complete a two-course senior requirement consisting of one of the following combinations: (1) two senior seminars; (2) a senior seminar and a one-term senior essay; (3) a two-term senior essay, with permission of the DUS; (4) a senior seminar or one-term senior essay and the senior project in the writing concentration.
 Students who wish to complete the senior requirement by the end of the fall term of the senior year may begin it in the spring of the junior year.
 Each English major must make an appointment to meet with Yale's Librarian for Literature in English or another research librarian within the first four weeks of the term during which the student is fulfilling the first of the two term requirement for the major.
 A junior seminar in which the student, with the permission of the DUS and of the instructor, fulfills the senior requirement may be counted as a senior seminar.
 At the start of term the student must arrange with the instructor to do any additional work necessary to make the course an appropriate capstone experience.

 Senior seminar Senior seminars, usually numbered 400–449, are designated "Senior Seminar" in the course listings, but they are open to interested juniors, as well.
 The final essays written for senior seminars are intended to provide an appropriate culmination to the student's work in the major and in Yale College.
-Such essays should rest on substantial independent work and should be approximately twenty double-spaced pages in length.
+Such essays should rest on significant independent work and should be of substantial length.
 In researching and writing the essay, the student should consult regularly with the seminar instructor, and may consult with other faculty members as well.

 Senior essay The senior essay is an independent literary-critical project on a topic of the student's own design, which is undertaken in regular consultation with a faculty adviser.
-It should ordinarily be written on a topic in an area on which the student has focused in previous studies.
+Writing a senior essay provides a structure for English majors who want the opportunity to explore a research topic in a more sustained and intensive way, as well as a community of support that many majors find rewarding.
+It should ordinarily be written in an area on which the student has focused in previous studies.
 It may be written during one or two terms; single-term essays may be converted to yearlong essays through application to the DUS.
 See the course listings for ENGL 490 and 491 for procedures.
 Students fulfilling the senior requirement through a two-term senior essay or through a senior essay and the senior writing concentration project must take a seminar during their senior year, but it need not be a 400-level seminar.

 Prospectuses and applications for senior essays should be submitted to the office of the English department in 107 LC or online as directed on the department website, during the designated sign-up period in the term before enrollment is intended.